 I love her.

-A hand mixer will give you the same outcome, just not quite as convenient.
-BTW…go here if by chance you want a mixer.
-It is the best gift I have ever received.
-I use it SO MUCH MORE than I thought I would – I honestly wear it out.
+A hand mixer will give you the same outcome, just not quite as convenient and you will get an arm workout.
+Not to beat a dead horse, but my stand mixer is the best gift I have ever received, seriously.
+I use it SO MUCH MORE than I ever thought I would – I honestly wear it out.
+So if any of you are on the fence, get off of it already and buy one.

-Tomorrow is never promised, YOLO, all of those things.
-Eat the doughnut.
-Or the cheeseburger.
+Tomorrow is never, ever promised, YOLO, all of those things, etc.

 Ingredients